Last Updated on November 11, 2025 by Maryam Siddiqui

 There’s another one in Seville, a relatively less popular destination in Spain, the Navidad en la Feria market.
 And another one in Vigo, a coastal city in Galicia in northwest Spain.
 It’s renowned for its vibrant setup, with lights and decor all around.

-Its cozy and welcoming atmosphere captures the true essence of the holiday season.
-In addition to stalls and food, there are performances and rides that children can enjoy all evening.
-Christmas markets in Spain are all about taking photos and having fun with your loved ones!
+Its cozy and welcoming atmosphere truly captures the spirit of the holiday season.
+Beyond the stalls and delicious food, the market features lively performances and fun rides for children to enjoy throughout the evening.

 What Do Expats Like To Do During Christmas In Spain?